Fun Facts & Trivia —

 Rare album on Audio Lab, King’s “budget” subsidiary label

 King History Tweet #27

-Columbus, Ohio’s King Pharoah & the Egyptians recorded a single session for Federal Records in March, 1961 that yielded the 45 “Shimmy Sham” b/w “By the Candle Lite.”
-Billboard‘s Apr 17, 1961 edition would rate the 45 as having “moderate sales potential” and include this review:
+Columbus, Ohio’s King Pharoah & the Egyptians (who would dress the part in live performance) recorded a single session for Federal Records in March, 1961 that yielded the 45 “Shimmy Sham” b/w “By the Candle Lite.”
+Billboard‘s Apr 17, 1961 edition rated the 45 as having “moderate sales potential” and included this review:

 A-side: “This is about the women in the tropic land who look so grand.
 It’s a slow persistent rocker by the boys in solid bluesy r&b fashion.
 Good sound & catchy beat.”